 Unlike most other mental health conditions, anorexia nervosa is a disorder that has a high potential to be fatal due to the restrictive eating habits that sufferers engage in.
 Denying oneself of nourishment for a prolonged period of time can result in numerous health risks.
 A person’s kidneys can fail, damage can be done to one’s digestive system, a heart attack or heart failure can occur, and fertility issues can arise when a person struggles with untreated anorexia.
 Additionally, those who are suffering from this eating disorder experience a great deal of mental anguish that can lead to the onset of additional mental health concerns and ideations of suicide, which could further perpetuate the psychological distortions and disturbances that are known to impact anorexia sufferers.
 Substance abuse is also a risk among those battling anorexia, as these individuals may turn to drugs and/or alcohol as a means of escaping their pain or reducing their weight.
 A key thing to know is that anorexia nervosa can be treated.
-While it requires a sufferer to be committed to his or her recovery, it is possible, with proper treatment from an eating disorder rehab center like Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, for a person to no longer be controlled by the size and shape of his or her body.
+While it requires a sufferer to be committed to their recovery, it is possible, with proper treatment from an eating disorder rehab center like Carolina House, located in North Carolina and also serving South Carolina and surrounding states, for a person to no longer be controlled by the size and shape of their body.

-Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to men and women who are in need of comprehensive treatment to overcome the symptoms of eating disorders, including anorexia nervosa.
-Situated in a serene, wooded setting, Carolina House offers female clients, ages 17 and older, a tranquil environment that is fully conducive to true and lasting healing.
-We hold ourselves to a standard of excellence in the care we deliver so that all of the men and women who engage in treatment and rehab at our center for anorexia nervosa with us can succeed in discovering a renewed life of wellness.
+Since 2006, we, at Carolina House, have been devoted to providing world-class, gender-inclusive residential treatment and rehab to those who are in need of comprehensive treatment to overcome the symptoms of eating disorders, including anorexia nervosa.
+Situated in a serene, wooded setting, Carolina House offers clients of any gender age 17 and older a tranquil environment that is fully conducive to true and lasting healing.
+We hold ourselves to a standard of excellence in the care we deliver so that anyone who engages in treatment and rehab at our center for anorexia nervosa with us can succeed in discovering a renewed life of wellness.